Dummiesman/RipImport/README.md

 Initially created by Dummiesman, updated by me to make it work with Blender 2.8 *(tested with 19-01-2019 8ba86020cc50)*

+IT ONLY IMPORTS DIFFUSE TEXTURE, ADDITIONAL TEXTURES YOU HAVE TO ADD MANUALLY

 ![Car](https://i.imgur.com/awlGf0X.png)

 ## Download: